gefeiliu723-star/gesture-structure-pipeline/README.md

 - **Deterministic Logic**
   Given identical kinematic inputs and hyper-parameters (e.g., quantile thresholds, window sizes), the pipeline yields reproducible, deterministic outputs.

+An empty Excel template defining alignment structure and formulas is provided in `templates/`.
+No data or annotations are embedded.

 ---
 ## Ethics & Compliance

 Users are responsible for ensuring that application of this pipeline complies with institutional IRB protocols, GDPR/FERPA regulations, and informed-consent requirements governing the source footage.

 ---
 ## Citation